enginmanap/limonEngine-docs/docs/ExtendingByAPI/CPPAPIUsage.rst

 * SOUND: Lists the sounds in the map.
 Uses value type LONG, sets world object ID.
 Stale IDs are detected and reset.
 * CAMERA_RIG: Lists the camera rigs in the map.
 Uses value type LONG, sets world object ID.
 Stale IDs are detected and reset.

+MODEL, TRIGGER, GUI_TEXT, LIGHT, SOUND and CAMERA_RIG widgets also get a **->** button next to the drop-down, which selects the referenced object in the editor.
+It is disabled while nothing is selected.
+Nothing is needed from the extension for this.

 ValueTypes Enum
 ===============